jianliu10/jianliu.github.io/_posts/2019-03-10-DI-domain-driven-service-oriented.md

 The drawback of this approach is that there are duplicated data processing business logics in different modules.
 There causes business logic discrepencies and conflicts in modules.

-The deployment process among different type of modolues of the same business domain need to be coordinated.
+The deployment process among different type of modulees for the same business domain need to be coordinated.

 ## Benifits of business domain driven data integration service design